apple/swift-evolution/proposals/nnnn-utf8-span.md

 `String` would also benefit from the query API, such as `isKnownNFC` and corresponding scan methods.
 Because a string may be a lazily-bridged instance of `NSString`, we don't always have the bits available to query or set, but this may become viable pending future improvements in bridging.

+### Generalize printing and logging facilities

+Many printing and logging protocols and facilities operate in terms of `String`.
+They could be generalized to work in terms of UTF-8 bytes instead, which is important for embedded.

 ## Alternatives considered

 ### Invalid start / end of input UTF-8 encoding errors